Find Your Perfect School

 The online Associate Degree in Human Resources Specialist program prepares students in the basics of human resource administration.
 Students are trained in generalist roles and encouraged to develop specialist skills.

-There’s a strong focus on the employment laws at the local, state, and federal levels, too.
-Along with business management skills, knowledge of these laws lead to more job opportunities.
+There’s a strong focus on employment laws at the local, state, and federal levels, too.
+Along with business management skills, knowledge of these laws leads to more job opportunities.
 The credits earned in on-campus and online classes are the same.